auferack08/edx-platform/docs/en_us/course_authors/source/developing_course/testing_courseware.rst

 In **Student View**:

-* You do not see units in sections or subsections that have not yet been released.
+* You do not sections or subsections that have not yet been released.

-* If the section and subsection are released, you see units in the state :ref:`Published`.
-For units in the state
-  :ref:`Draft (Unpublished Changes)`, you see the last published version of the unit.
+* If the section and subsection are released, you see units that are :ref:`Published and Live`.
+For units that are :ref:`Draft (Unpublished Changes)`, you see the last published version of the unit.

-* You do not see units that are in the state :ref:`Draft (Never Published)` or :ref:`Unpublished (Staff Only)`.
+* You do not see units that are :ref:`Draft (Never Published)` or :ref:`Visible to Staff Only`.
 To see these units, you must use Preview mode as described in :ref:`Preview Course Content`.

 * You can access the Instructor Dashboard, which has features and reports that